finnhubb/plugin.video.areena/README.md

 - AREENA live TV channel does not always have broadcast stream.
 When there is no stream, there is nothing to play...

-- Sometimes live TV channel streams start playing from beginning of available timeshift (eg -24h or -48h) instead of "live".
+- Sometimes live TV channel streams start playing without audio.
+This happens when audio language is not default (ie Finnish).

-- Maximum resolution setting only applies to live TV.
-For video on demand, inputstream.adaptive handles resolution.
+  To fix, select correct audio stream manually and pause/unpause stream to sync with correct audio.

 ## FAQ